Guide

 These are ranges, not averages.
 The actual cost for your installation depends on the factors described below.

-What the south of France climate means for generation
+What does the south of France climate mean for solar generation?

 That generation figure assumes a south-facing roof at 30-35 degrees pitch with no significant shading.
 East-west facing installations generate 10-20% less but spread generation more evenly across the day, which can be useful for self-consumption matching if your consumption is spread throughout the day.